dmitryvinn/dvinnik.dev/src/data/presentations/2017/building-tests-to-build-websites/index.md

 In this talk, we will explore how multi-frame platform can be directly mapped to POM for Selenium Webdriver, and how client side code is developed to support this pattern.

-**Abstract**

-Technologies like Squarespace, Salesforce, WordPress, or WIX are extremely popular for those who want to create a working website without necessary developer knowledge.
-In this talk, I would explore how Salesforce uses Page Object Model patterns to test its Communities platform which is used to develop websites for Salesforce users.

-Throughout the talk, we will explore how multi-frame platform can be directly mapped to POM for Selenium Webdriver, and how client side code is developed to support this pattern.

-The importance and complexity of these test framework is that it needs to be applicable for both platform and produced websites.

 **Presented at**

 <br>